Thalaivar/roslab/readme.md

 In the second, the strategy followed to explore and find the object is:
 - Rotate base joint from 0 -> 2*pi
 - Fix joint1's angle at pi/4
-- For every base joint, rotate joint2 from -pi/4 -> pi/4
+- For every base joint angle, rotate joint2 from -pi/4 -> pi/4

 The assumption is made that the object is on the ground.
 If this assumption holds, then we should be able to find the object with this strategy.
 Once the object is found, the robot is held at the last commanded position.